MJoergen/nexys4ddr/dyoc/ep1_-_Hello_World/README.md

 And then there is a simple Makefile.
 You will of course need to update line 1 in the Makefile with your particular Xilinx install location and version.
 The Makefile defines three targets:
-* vga.bit : This synthesizes (=compiles) the design and generates a binary file.
+* comp.bit : This synthesizes (=compiles) the design and generates a binary file.
 * fpga    : This transfers the binary file to the FPGA and starts the FPGA.
 * clean   : This deletes all generated files and returns the directory to its original state.